- Wrong hostname in License File

 - Manually change the hostname in the license file to the actual hostname of the License Server.
 As an alternative, you can use the License Server internal ip address or Fully Qualified Domain Name (FQDN) in place of the hostname.

-To resolve this problem, you may manually change the hostname in the license file.
-However, be sure to use an editor that does not add any hidden characters such as Notepad or Notepad++.
-Microsoft Word and other document creation programs add hidden characters for formatting that will invalidate the license.
+- Be sure to use a text editor such as Notepad or Notepad++ that do not add any hidden characters.
+Programs like Microsoft Word and other document creation programs add hidden characters for formatting that will invalidate the license.

-This will happen if the wrong hostid was included with the license request.
-In this case send a new license request with the correct hostid for your machine.
-The correct hostid is listed in the error message after we are: as seen highlighted in yellow above.
-This error will also come up if you try to start the Reprise license manager, rlm.exe, on one of the client machines.
-The Reprise license manager only needs to run on one computer, which you designate as the license server.
+- This error occurs if the wrong hostid was submitted with the license request resulting in an invalid license file.
+To resolve, send a new license request with the correct hostid for your machine.
+The correct hostid is listed in the above error message after we are: as seen highlighted in yellow.

 If another rlm.exe process is already running, you will get an error message that looks like this: